ReginaldErzoah/ReginaldErzoah.github.io/README.md

 ### 1. Smart Energy Analytics
 This project analyzes energy consumption trends across industries, homes, and public sectors while also predicting total energy consumption for the region.

-### Objective: ### Understand the impact of grid import and solar generation on total energy consumption.
+**Objective:** Understand the impact of grid import and solar generation on total energy consumption.

-Data Source: Open Power System Data, KN, Germany (2015-2019).
+**Data Source:** Open Power System Data, KN, Germany (2015-2019).
 Over 1.1 million records of energy consumption in industries, public areas and residences.

-Interactive features such as navigation, a dynamic filter pane, and color-coded KPI indicators enhance user experience.
+**User Experience:** Interactive features such as navigation, a dynamic filter pane, and color-coded KPI indicators enhance user experience.
 An additional feature used was Power BI's built-in forecasting, which predicts total energy consumption based on available data.

-Key Insights include; Grid import accounted for 88.81% of total energy consumption, Solar generation led to a 433.19M kg CO₂ reduction over the study period, Solar generation declined significantly in 2019 and 2024 energy consumption forecast: ~867.75M kWh.
+**Key Insights:** Grid import accounted for 88.81% of total energy consumption, Solar generation led to a 433.19M kg CO₂ reduction over the study period, Solar generation declined significantly in 2019 and 2024 energy consumption forecast: ~867.75M kWh.

 Challenges: Data was limited to 2019, restricting long-term analysis.